werbasinnotec/ngx-i18n/README.md

 ./node_modules/.bin/innotec-i18n-extract --fileExt=pug --path=demo
 ```

 - fileExt: Defines the extension of your template files.
-Default is `pug`.
-(Yes...
-We love it :-) )
+Default is `pug`. ( -- Yes...
+We love it :-) -- )
 - path: Defines the path where the extractor search your files.
 Default is `/`.